HugoFara/Lemanic-Life-Sciences-Hackathon-2025/README.md

 - The `Whisper` folder has information for Whisper, see [Whisper/README](./Whisper/README.md).
 - For the phoneme classification, everything is in `microsoft_wavlmbaseplus.ipynb`.
   - As a bonus step, you may want to get phonemes from raw texts.
-This is where `data_processing` comes in.
-Behind the hood it uses `ipa_encoder.py`.
+This is where `ipa_encoder.py` comes in.
 - The combining block is in `Combining_block`.
 - The final classification comes from `SpeechClassifier.ipynb`.